-Course Content: Advanced Placement World History 1-2 is a modern world history course.
+Course Content: Advanced Placement World History I-2 is a modern world history course.
 Students cultivate their understanding of world history from c.
 1200 CE to the present through analyzing historical sources and learning to make connections and craft historical arguments as they explore concepts like humans and the environment, cultural developments and interactions, governance, economic systems, social interactions and organization, and technology and innovation.
 Concurrent enrollment in AP English Language and Composition is highly recommended.
-Students who select not to participate in the AP exam are expected to take a cumulative, AP comparable, teacher-graded end of course exam.